AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-add-embed.md

 Open your web browser's developer tools and go to the Network tab.
 At this point you should see a 404 error for the Launch environment URL:
 ![404 error](../assets/images/samplepage-404.png)

 The 404 error is expected because you haven't yet built a library in this Launch environment.
-We will get to that in the next lesson.
+You will do that in the next lesson.
 If you see a "failed" message instead of a 404 error, you probably forgot to add the `https://` protocol in the embed code.
 Again, you only need to specify the `https://` protocol if you are loading the sample page using the `file://` protocol.
 Make that change and reload the page until the 404 error appears.

 ## Launch Implementation Best Practices